 Joker cards come with certain limitations.
 First of all, you cannot spend more than what your card contains as there is no overdraft or loan option.
 Your card cannot hold more than approximately $490 at any given time.

 Also, there are more limitations when it comes to using the card in the European Economic Area (EEA), except the UK.
 You cannot spend more than $75 when shopping at an EEA-based store.
 The best way to avoid this problem is to use a different card.

-Joker Prepaid Mastercard: pros and cons
+Joker prepaid cards: pros and cons

-MasterCard doesn't offer zero liability coverage.
-Also, the amount on your card isn’t CDIC insured.
+You are not covered by Mastercard Zero Liability and the amount on your card isn’t CDIC insured.
 Still, it’s considered safe as one must have the code and all other relevant details in order to use it.
 Plus, the issuer is considered reliable and hasn’t been a victim of hacks or breaches.

 No, the card cannot be returned.
 Also, it cannot be transferred to someone else.
 You must use the money on your card as there is no other option.

 A reloadable prepaid card is often a more convenient way to spend money.
 It’s like a debit card but without the associated bank account.
 You can combine the benefits of today’s most popular payment options – credit cards, debit cards and cash – into one easy-to-use card that lets you reload as often as you like.

 There are a variety of places to buy prepaid credit cards.
 The best place to get the right card is online.
 Check out our list of the best prepaid credit cards.